sebinsua/scrape-twitter/README.md

 It also exposes both streams and a promise returning function to help accessing Twitter in your own applications.

+Real-time firehoses can be created using the companion module [`monitor-head-stream`](https://github.com/sebinsua/monitor-head-stream#example).

 ## Features

 - [x] Get Twitter data without being required to configure an API key.